Last Updated: May.02.18

 If you read my story, you’d know that I’m an ultimate failure.
 I’d started out to do many things, and failed on most of them.
 In fact, starting-over is my specialty.

-It took me 10 years to finally quit smoking for good.
-Before that, I’d tried almost every way a quitter could imagine, without permanent result.
+It took me 10 years to quit smoking for good.
+Before that, I’d tried almost every way a quitter could imagine, without lasting result.
 And, after each rebound, I often questioned myself why I failed.

 You know how risky such decision is, to question ourselves why we failed,